search form

 1. Clearly defined screening policy: A well-defined and communicated internal company policy outlines the screening process, including the types of checks to conduct and the timing of background checks.

-See also The Rising Significance of Background Checks: Preserving Public Safety and Combatting Fraud in Modern Society
+See also The Increasing Significance of Background Checks: Countering Fraud and Enhancing Security

 2. Comprehensive screening process: Employers must conduct a well-rounded screening process, including all the relevant background checks for the position that supports the hiring decision.